Vinyl Plank Flooring: Pros and Cons

 Cleaning and maintenance of vinyl plank flooring is easy.
 Sweeping or vacuuming is all that’s needed for daily maintenance.
 For deeper cleaning, a mop and warm water will work in most cases.
 Be sure to avoid mops with built-in scrub brushes, however, as this can damage your floor.
 With a few simple cleaning techniques, you can keep your vinyl plank floor clean and healthy with minimal effort or investment.
 Check out those simple cleaning tips in our other blog here.

 It’s pretty crazy how much choice there is out there in the world of vinyl flooring.
 Thanks to advanced photographic imaging technology for the design layer, vinyl plank flooring can look exactly like any particular look you’re interested in.
+Wood-look flooring looks stunning in any room of the house and is versatile to many different interior design styles.

 Vinyl planks are softer on the surface than regular wood planks, making them more comfortable to walk on.
 This is an especially important benefit for those who need to stand for long periods of time, as vinyl planks are easier and more comfortable to stand on than traditional wood alternatives.